vault27/Foundation/paloalto.md

 - Our goal is to put FW between them, so traffic leaves switch, goes to FW and then back to switch
 - So, we put second router in different VLAN
 - Connect trunk with both VLANs to FW
+- On FW - 2 L2 subinterfaces: for VLAN 1 and 2 - they both in one VLAN object
 - VLAN 1 comes to FW, FW forwards traffic back to switch via the same trunk but tagged as VLAN 2 already
 - Then traffic goes to switch 2 after FW
 - All devices are connected to one switch